howtographql/howtographql/content/backend/graphql-scala/1-getting-started.md

 At point 2, there is defined port number we want to use, you could choose it during project initialization.

 What is worth pointing out here: In our example I use [Spray JSON](https://github.com/spray/spray-json) library for marshalling and unmarshalling JSON objects, but it isn't obligatory for you.
 You can use whatever JSON library you want.
-[On this page](http://sangria-graphql.org/download/) you can find which JSON libraries Sagria can play with.
+[On this page](http://sangria-graphql.org/download/) you can find which JSON libraries Sangria can play with.

 ### Database configuration